lighthurst/bingo/README.md

 With this version of Bingo, once you have a ticket filled with all twenty-five numbers marked, click the 'Call Bingo' button to verify your ticket with the GM.
 Oh, and don't worry about losing your place if you refresh the page.
 Good luck!

 ## Usage
-Build your webpack bundle after you install all npm dependencies.
+Build your webpack bundle after you install all dependencies.
 ```
 npm run build
 ```